PeakIndicators/Getting-Started-On-Azure-ML/Documents/Create-Compute-Cluster.md

-# Create a Compute Cluster
+# Create and Remove a Compute Cluster

 This document details how to create a compute cluster in the studio.